 For some practice in understanding the progressions, ask yourself:

 - What subject intrigues me right now?
 Math?
-English Language Arts? (search for that subject in your province/state’s Ministry of Education search bar)
+English Language Arts?
+Search for that subject in your province/state’s Ministry of Education search bar.

-Continua are valuable tools if used as follows:
+Continua are valuable tools if used to:

-- plan your teaching using the chart as a guide
+- Plan your teaching using the chart as a guide

 But the terminology is different from one continuum to another?